JTSDK/jtsdk-tools/docs/README.md

 ## JTSDK Global Tools

 Where possible, all JTSDK Net Core Applications will support Global Tool Installation.
-The following example shows how to publish `Jtsdk.Core.Options` artifacts globally.
+The following example shows how to publish `JTConfig` artifacts globally.

 ### Clone the repository